-2.1 Exploring a Graph: a general Graph Search Scheme
+2.1 General Graph Search Scheme

-This meta-algorithm works with the following data states and structures: $\hfill\square$
+This meta-algorithm works with the following data states and structures: $\ \square$

-- A vertex: having one of the states ... - initial assigned at the beginning, - discovered after being found along an edge (stored for further processing), - $\mathit{finished}$ after checking and/or processing all the incident edges. \square - (Can also be "post-processed", after finishing all of its descendants.) $\hfill\square$ - An edge: having one of the states ... - initial assigned at the beginning, - $\mathit{processed}$ after it has been processed at one of its endvertices. \Box - Stack (depository): is a supplementary data structure (a set) which - keeps all the discovered vertices, until they have been finished, and - stores an access edge for every discovery of a vertex (can be multiple). $\hfill\square$
+- A vertex: having one of the states . . . - initial assigned at the beginning, - discovered after being found along an edge (stored for further processing), - finished after checking and/or processing all the incident edges. □ - Can also be "post-processed", after finishing all of its descendants.) - An edge: having one of the states . . . - initial assigned at the beginning, - processed after it has been processed at one of its endvertices. □ - Stack (depository): is a supplementary data structure (a set) which - keeps all the discovered vertices, until they have been finished, and - stores an access edge for every discovery of a vertex (can be multiple). □

-Graph search has many variants mostly given by the way vertices are picked from the depository.
+Graph search has many variants mostly given by the way vertices are picked from the stack.
 For greater generality, the scheme records vertices together with their access edges.